Council of State (Belgium)

-The Council is located in the Palace of the Marquess of Assche built by Alphonse Balat.
+The Council meets and has offices in the Palace of the Marquess of Assche (Hôtel van der Noot d'Assche), built by Alphonse Balat.

 History

-After Belgium gained its independence from the Netherlands, the Belgian government was hesitant to create a Council of State, given the perceived abuse of the Dutch Council of State; thus, no Council of State was created in Belgium.
+After Belgium gained its independence from the Netherlands, the Belgian government hesitated to create a Council of State, given the perceived abuse of the Dutch Council of State.
+Thus one was not created in Belgium.

-After World War II the need arose for a Supreme Administrative Court, and such an organ was created by the law of 23 December 1946 as a body that administers justice.
+After World War II, the need arose for a Supreme Administrative Court, and such an organ was created by the law of 23 December 1946 as a body that administers justice.
 It does not officially belong to the judiciary; rather, it falls under the jurisdiction of the minister of the interior.

 Since then, the Belgian Constitution has been amended to include the existence of the Council of State.
 Article 160 of the Belgian Constitution provides that there is, for all of Belgium, one Council of State, the composition, competence and functioning of which are regulated by law.
 The organisation and functioning of the Council of State are presently provided for by the organic laws on the Council of State, coordinated by the Royal Decree of 12 January 1973.